 Our guides were really professional.
 The team comprised of about 5 persons – one in front, one in the middle and the rest trailing behind to make sure we were doing ok.

 Going up and down the slopes was pretty challenging, but really fun.
 You should try it at least once, just for the thrill of it.
 Don’t put on your favorite shoes though, as things can get pretty messy.

 Noi, the puppy, was found in the forest by the ATV guides.
 Isn’t she adorable?

 Lunch was a dish of stir-fried garlic chicken with rice and chili sauce.
 I never thought such a simple meal could be so satisfying.
 Maybe it was hunger.

 Or maybe it was the fact that I was so close to nature – the beautiful scenery, and feeling the wind against my face as I rode through the winding road.
 It was invigorating.

 I have not been so close to nature for a long time and I’ve almost forgotten how good it felt.
 I should do this more often.

-* Special thanks to Jack for contributing some of the photos.
+* Thanks to Jack Yee for contributing some of the photos.